State Taxes at a Glance – Georgia

 State Business Taxes in Georgia

-In addition to the Corporate income tax, Georgia has a Capital Stock Tax assessed on capital of Corporations (including LLCs that have elected to be taxed as Corporations).
-The tax is based on a tax table provided by the Dept of Taxation, and the maximum amount of Capital Stock Tax is $5,000.
+In addition to the corporate income tax, Georgia has a Capital Stock Tax known as a Net Worth Tax assessed on capital of Corporations (including LLCs that have elected to be taxed as Corporations).
+If your corporate assets are less than $100,000, you are exempt.
+The tax is based on a tax table provided by the Dept of Taxation, and the maximum amount of your Net Worth Tax is $5,000.

 Sales and Property Taxes in Georgia